PPM Summit Basel 2020: key take- aways

 A resource management system should enable organizations to make quantitative predictions about the resource capacity in the mid & long-term future: do we have enough resources to meet our workload or not?

-What most resource management systems do not allow, however, is to deep-dive in a potential capacity shortage: where is the lack coming from?
+What most resource management systems do not allow, however, is to deep dive into a potential capacity shortage: where is the lack coming from?
 And how do we fix it?

 Binocs allows both: in a visually engaging interface, you can quickly identify what the capacity shortage entails (competence?
 Equipment?
 Availability?).
 Once you know where the shortage is coming from, it’s super easy to explore different potential solutions/scenarios like changing priorities & timelines, train to upskill team members, move staff, share equipment between teams, add external staffing, outsource tasks….
 Planners can thus play around with different scenarios without the help of the ICT-department or external excel reports.